Michigan's 27th Senate district

 Michigan's 27th Senate district is one of 38 districts in the Michigan Senate.
 The 27th district was created by the 1850 Michigan Constitution, as the 1835 constitution only permitted a maximum of eight senate districts.
-It has been represented by Democrat John Cherry III since 2023, succeeding fellow Democrat Jim Ananich.
+It has been represented by John Daniel Cherry, a member of the Democratic party, since 2023, after he succeeded Jim Ananich.

 Geography

 District 27 encompasses part of Genesee County.

 2011 Apportionment Plan

 District 27, as dictated by the 2011 Apportionment Plan, was based in Flint, also covering the surrounding Genesee County communities of Burton, Clio, Mount Morris, Swartz Creek, Flint Township, Mount Morris Township, Genesee Township, and Vienna Township.

 The district was located entirely within Michigan's 5th congressional district, and overlapped with the 34th, 48th, 49th, and 50th districts of the Michigan House of Representatives.